torizon/blog/content/ota-obstacle-course-part-1.md

 ### Solution 3: Role-based signing keys

-Building on the multi-tiered certificate authority approach, a system with role-based signing keys can help bridge some gaps in the previous solution (Solution 2).
+Building on the multi-tiered certificate authority approach, a system with role-based signing keys can help bridge some gaps in the previous solution.
 In this approach, distinct actors assume different roles and sign different artifacts.
 For instance, an architecture could include separate CAs responsible for issuing certificates for signing software update packages intended for different subsystems of the vehicle.
 Actors are not trusted to do anything outside of their role definition.

+This may be confusing, as the previous solution also points to the idea that different CAs in different hierarchies can assume different responsibilities.
+The approach of using role-based signing keys allows different entities _at the same level_ to assume different roles.

-Another example implementation of a role-based multi-tiered CA architecture may designate separate keys for signing the manifest — which contains metadata about all software update images involved in the OTA update — and the actual software update images.
-The nature of separating the manifest and update images also uses a type of code signing called detached combined signatures.
-In _detached combined_ signatures, the metadata and signatures about all software update images in the package is stored in a signed metadata file that is separate from the update images.
+Another example implementation of a role-based multi-tiered CA architecture may designate separate keys for signing a manifest — which contains metadata about all software update images involved in the OTA update — and the actual software update images.
+The nature of separating the manifest and update images also uses a type of code signing called _detached combined signatures_.
+In detached combined signatures, the metadata and signatures about all software update images in the package is stored in a signed metadata file that is separate from the update images.
 There can be multiple signers for each metadata file and there exists one file per signer.